SiyaoIsHiding/risc-v-gmp-gcd/README.md

 2. Min of two integers
 3. Count of trailing zeros

-I will discuss the counting of trailing zeros in the Test and Performance section in detail.
+I will discuss the counting of trailing zeros in the [Test the Performance](#test-the-performance) section in detail.

 **Generic C:**